JCWoodworker/Multi-App_Backend/README.md

   * ```yarn add @nestjs/typeorm typeorm pg```
 * Custom "subapp generator" used to create and tie in each new subapp's backend

+* typeorm-cli.config tells TypeORM how to connect to the database and which files are entities and migrations

 -------------------

 ## App Written using Nest.JS